-- A. For the purpose of the LDR, there shall be no distinction between MUPD and MXPD.
-Any property that is designated as MXPD on the Official Zoning Map has been converted to MUPD with the adoption of the Official Zoning Map in 2021.
-This does not change any entitlement that a property may have with a MXPD designation.
-This does not give entitlement to a MUPD that have not already been permitted under the LDR.
-Historically, residential uses were not listed as a permitted use in a MUPD.
-All MUPD that have been developed in Wellington contain residential uses.
-In an effort to rectify the standards that were adopted under Palm Beach County, these two designations will be known as MUPD. - B. The purpose and intent of the MUPD is to promote the use of a PDD that has a unified design of mixed-uses within a single development.
-It provides flexibility to encourage distinctive design that results in the efficient use of land, parking, landscaping, open space, access, architectural compatibility, and adaptable space for future uses and sustainability.
-The intent is also to encourage development or redevelopment of sites that are sensitive to the surrounding uses, achieve the desired character of the community, and maximize the availability of public facilities to serve proposed developments.
-This designation shall foster infill development, deter urban sprawl, and lessen the need for additional vehicular trips through the internalization of trips within the community or within a neighborhood or project.
-The criteria established herein is to be used for development of sites designated as MUPD. - C. The use types permitted in MUPD include a mix residential, commercial, office, civic and/or institutional, and recreation. - 1.
-Residential shall include, but not be limited to, any combination of congregate living facility (Type 1, 2, and 3), loft/residence above a non-residential ground floor use, single-family, and multi-family. - 2.
-Commercial means a variety of uses, including but not limited to entertainment, hotel, personal services, restaurants, and retail. - 3.
-Office means a building or buildings used primarily for conducting the affairs or administration of professional businesses and services, organizations, limited light industrial, or similar activity, including medical office, medical clinic, medical laboratory, and medical research and development. - 4.
+- C. The use types permitted in MUPD include a mix residential, commercial, office, entertainment, limited industrial, civic and/or institutional, and recreation and/or institutional. - 1.
+Residential shall include, but not be limited to, any combination of congregate living facility (Type 1, 2, and 3), dormitory, loft/residence above a non-residential ground floor use, single-family, and multi-family, townhouses, duplex, triplex, and quads. - 2.
+Commercial means those establishments providing a variety of uses, including but not limited to entertainment, hotel, motel, bed and breakfast, personal services, restaurants, and retail. - 3.
+Office means a building or buildings used primarily for conducting the affairs or administration of professional businesses and services, organizations,; profession; service; limited light industrial,; or similar activity, including medical office, medical clinic, medical laboratory, and medical research and development. of similar types of activities. - 4.
 Other uses commonly found in an MUPD include, but are not limited to, biomedical/medical research, laboratories, manufacturing of products not involving raw or processed food or hazardous materials, research and development, colleges/universities, cultural facilities, government offices, assembly, and day care. - 5.
 Parks means land owned or operated by a governmental entity offering the general public an opportunity to participate in a variety of programmed/active, equestrian, passive, or similar recreational activities. - 6.
 Conservation shall mean land permanently dedicated for preservation of environmental, conservation, and natural resources, including public or private lands protecting such resources. - 7.
 Open space shall mean land permanently dedicated as common open space within a MUPD, including recreation areas, preservation areas, and water management tracts.
-For the purposes of this section, if open space is included as a specific use within a mixed-use project, the open space feature or features, including water management tracts, shall be fully integrated as an element of the overall project and shall be designed to enhance the pedestrian, recreational, and visual amenities within the entire MUPD.

-- D. A MUPD with a total non-residential gross floor area exceeding 80,000 SF may reduce the parking calculation ratio rate to one (1) space per 500 SF for the amount of gross non-residential floor area above 80,000 SF. - E. A minimum of 20% of parking shall be located to the side or rear of a building. - F. Entry boulevards with building placement along the boulevard and parking located behind the buildings is encouraged. - G. Vertical integration of uses shall be part of the design criteria. - H. The following development regulations regarding use types shall apply to all MUPD:
+For the purposes of this section, if open space is included as a specific use within a mixed-use project, the open space feature or features, including water management tracts, shall be fully integrated as an element of the overall project and shall be designed to enhance the pedestrian, recreational, and visual amenities within the entire MUPD. - D. A MUPD with a total non-residential gross floor area exceeding 80,000 SF may reduce the parking calculation ratio rate to one (1) space per 500 SF for general and special permit uses for the amount of gross non-residential floor area above 80,000 SF.
+This parking calculation rate reduction is limited to non-residential building area and shall be applied only to gross floor area. - E. A minimum of 20% of parking shall be located to the side or rear of a building. - F. Entry boulevards with building placement along the boulevard and parking located behind the buildings is encouraged. - G. Vertical integration of uses shall be part of the design criteria.